 Church leaders in the violence-struck areas of Phoenix, Inanda, Ntuzuma, KwaMashu and Umhlanga/Durban North (PINKU) came together in a two-day process at the end of September in a renewed effort to build bridges following the unrest that tore through the region in July.

 In light of Heritage Day, Heartlines regional representative Craig

 Bouchier reflects on his own identity journey and the work being done to

 unite different communities after the recent unrest and violence in

 some parts of South Africa.

 Relationship and family therapist Merrishia Singh-Naicker shares her thoughts on how we can enter into the new season of Spring with renewed hope, even as we honestly face the reality of increasing violence against women and girls.

-Heartlines, together with partners, aims to raise at least R10 million in order to provide once-off grants to micro-businesses damaged by looting, and connect them, where possible, to other sources of support.
+Heartlines, together with its partners, aims to raise at least R10 million to provide once-off grants to micro-businesses damaged by looting, and connect them, where possible, to other sources of support.

 This site relies on cookies to function correctly, collect anonymous browsing statistics, and provide you with the best possible experience.

 We see you're enjoying the site